matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 .huge.bold.center[Familiar (toy) example: Optimizing a cut for an analysis]

 ---
-# Discriminate signal and background
+# Discriminate Signal and Background

 - Counting experiment for presence of signal process
 - Place discriminate cut on observable $x$ to maximize significance